Be kind to animals,

 Legacy of Accomplishment

-We will have donated over $2.5 million to the animal rights movement since 2013.
-Our donations have helped fuel policy change, establish multiple new organizations, and sustain a host of others with critical resources.
+As of December 2022, we have donated an estimated $4 million to the animal rights movement since 2013.
+Our donations have helped fuel policy change, established multiple new organizations and initiatives, and sustain many others with critical resources.

 Notable accomplishments include: